Understanding EMI Shielding in Military Applications: MIL-STD 461 Explained

 Electromagnetic interference occurs when electronic devices generate unwanted electromagnetic emissions that disrupt nearby equipment.

-Every electronic device produces electromagnetic fields as a byproduct of operation, whether through high-frequency digital processing, power switching, or radio frequency transmission.
+Every electronic device produces electromagnetic fields as a byproduct of operation, whether through high-frequency digital processing, power switching, electrical interfaces, or power leads, as well as radio frequency transmission.

 What Makes Military Environments Particularly Challenging?